Container in Blazor Diagram Component

 Interaction

-Container can be selected by clicking (tapping) on it.
-Also, it can be selected at runtime by using the Select method and clear the selection in the diagram by using the ClearSelection
+A container can be selected by clicking (or tapping) it.
+It can also be selected at runtime by using the Select method, and selection can be cleared by using ClearSelection

 Blazor Diagram Container Selection